Login Sign in

 If these conditions cause anal gland disorders in your cat, there are four types cats commonly face:

-• Anal Gland Infection – Impacted feline anal glands often become infected.
+• Anal Gland Infection – Impacted cat anal glands often become infected.
 This happens when secretions build up in the glands and bacterial infection sets in, creating an anal gland abscess.
 It’s also possible for yeast infections to develop in anal glands if your cat has a skin disease.

 How to Tell Something Is Wrong with a Cat’s Anal Glands

-Symptoms of anal gland issues include:
+Symptoms of cat anal gland issues include:

 • Cat scooting, or cat dragging butt on the ground